moimikey/awesome-devtools/README.md

 ### Presentation

 - [snapify](https://snappify.com/editor) - Snappify enables you to create stunning presentations, with first-class support for code snippets.
+- [Ray.so](https://ray.so) - Create beautiful images of code snippets.

 ## Resources